yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 2. Non-transactional operations are grouped according to the replication policy (`bulk-size` and `interval-millis`) and sent to the Mirror Service.
 3. Transactional and non-transactional items are not mixed.

-In 9.0.1 a new transaction participant meta data interface is introduced.
-The main change over the old interface is that we've added an interface for describing a transaction's unique id which consists of the transaction's id and the transaction manager id who have created it.
+Starting with XAP 9.0.1 a new transaction participant meta data interface has been introduced.
+The new interface describing the transaction's unique id which consists of the transaction's id and the transaction manager id who have created it:
-TransactionParticipantMetaData.java:

 {% highlight java %}
 /**